-Senate Bill 1946: CS/SB 1946 provides that notwithstanding the existing prohibition on local regulation of anchoring of vessels outside of the marked boundaries of mooring fields, a county may establish an anchoring limitation area within densely populated urban areas, which meets certain requirements imposed under the bill.
-The bill provides that the aggregate total of anchoring limitation areas in a county may not exceed 10 percent of the county's navigable waterways.
+Senate Bill 1946: CS/CS/SB 1946 provides that, notwithstanding the existing prohibition on local regulation of anchoring of vessels outside of the marked boundaries of mooring fields, a county may establish an anchoring limitation area adjacent to urban areas that have residential docking facilities and significant recreational boating traffic, which meets certain requirements imposed under the bill.
+The bill provides that the aggregate total of anchoring limitation areas in a county may not exceed 10 percent of the county's delineated navigable-in-fact waterways.